March 28, 2014

 Written by Kristen Beddard

 Kristen Beddard founded The Kale Project in 2012 to re-introduce the légume oublié, kale to France.
 When she's not talking, writing, cooking with or thinking about kale, you can find her running in Parc Monceau or marketing on Saturdays at the Marché Batignolles.
-Follow her leafy-green stories at TheKaleProject.com.
+She is the author of Bonjour Kale: A memoir of Paris, love and recipes and you can follow her leafy-green stories at TheKaleProject.com.

 Website: The Kale Project